davidchern/django-banish/README.md

 This projects is simple and fast among all similar apps for Django.
 I like it but find it not compatible to Django 2.2 and Python 3.x.

-So this fork had made some updates to improve its compatibity to latest version of Django, and to optimize its performance as far as possible, as well as some features added.
+So this fork has made some updates to improve its compatibity to latest version of Django, and to optimize its performance as far as possible, as well as a few features added.

 It now can run on Python 3.x and Django 2.x.

 ---